 Last Updated on

-Not all hair colour manufacturers use the ICC and simply use their own in-house numbering system.
-For instance, letters may be used to represent the different tones, like R for red, or M for mahogany.
+However, not all hair colour brands use the ICC and simply use their own in-house numbering system.
+For instance, letters may be used to represent the different tones, like R for red, or M for mahogany and V for violet.

-It’s not perfect, but the ICC goes a long way to standardising how we define hair colouring products.
+It’s not a perfect system, but the ICC goes a long way to trying to standard how we define hair colouring products.

 How Depth is Numbered